-And yet for as much as Turbine’s DDO gave me in one short year, their next game (Lord of the Rings Online) literally gave me ten times more.
-Being quite interested in the setting, I jumped on board as soon as the game went into Beta, paid for a Lifetime subscription when I could (best money ever spent), and then spent the next 7 years or so making friendships that would last a lifetime.
+And yet for as much as Turbine’s DDO gave me in one short year, their next game, Lord of the Rings Online, gave me ten times more.
+Being quite interested in the setting, I jumped on board as soon as the game went into Beta, paid for a Lifetime subscription when I could (best $200 ever spent), and then spent the next 7 years or so making friendships that would last a lifetime.
 I researched and joined an LGBT social kinship (guild) a week after launch, that I would stay in for the next three years, becoming one of the senior officers and meeting a steady stream of new people.
 At the same time, I would join a rag-tag alliance of players from many different kinships that was raiding together, also eventually becoming one of their main healers, and the one keeping track of gear progression and such.

-I eventually said my goodbyes to the social guild to join the raiding one after a couple years, once the core group of raiders had coalesced into a group of not only competent players, but also good-hearted people interested in working closer together.
+I eventually said my goodbyes to the social guild to join the raiding one after a couple years, once the core group of raiders had coalesced into a group of not only competent players, but also good-hearted people interested in working more closely together.
 We knew each other very well at that point, and I spent far more time with them than my old kinship, but parting ways was still bittersweet.
-I still fondly remember a nice tribute that one of the other officers had said to me, that the brain of the kinship was our kin leader, but that I was the heart of the kinship and would be sorely missed.
+I still fondly remember a nice tribute that one of the other officers had said to me, that our kin leader was the brain of the kinship, but that I was the heart of the kinship and would be sorely missed.
 Still, we were still on the same server and would still occasionally attend events together and chat, even ten years after I left.

 Formative Games — MMOs (Part 2)